-A geotechnical / seepage and slope stability analysis was prepared by Geocon Consultants, Inc. to evaluate soil conditions, determine appropriate soil properties and strength parameters, and to evaluate slope stability under static and seismic conditions as part of forward planning for the project.
-Recommendations were made to assure stability of the slopes and floodplain embankments adjacent to Morrison Creek.
+A geotechnical / seepage and slope stability analysis was performed by GEOCON Consultants, Inc. to evaluate soil conditions, determine appropriate soil properties and strength parameters, and to evaluate slope stability under static and seismic conditions as part of forward planning for the project.
 The analysis concluded that there will be no adverse geotechnical conditions associated with the proposed project.